| To some, it may only be a

 and panic, however, you manage to scream out four words: "What

+are you doing?!"
 The man in the rowboat looks

 a little startled, but remains undeterred.
 He smiles politely